top1944/duckuments/docs/70_contrib/65_docs_features.md

 ## Troubleshooting

-**Error:** "Invalid XML"
+Symptom: "Invalid XML"

-"Markdown" doesn't mean that you can put anything in a file.
+Resolution: "Markdown" doesn't mean that you can put anything in a file.
 Except for the code blocks, it must be valid XML.
 For example, if you use "&gt;" and "&lt;" without quoting, it will likely cause a compile error.

-**Error:** "Tabs are evil"
+Symptom: "Tabs are evil"

-Do not use tab characters.
+Resolution: Do not use tab characters.
 The error message in this case is quite helpful in telling you exactly where the tabs are.

+Symptom: The error message contains `ValueError: Suspicious math fragment 'KEYMATHS000ENDKEY'`

+Resolution: You probably have forgotten to indent a command line by at least 4 spaces.
+The dollar in the command line is now being confused for a math formula.